Saturday, October 11, 2008

 In the earliest computers, programmers actually wrote programs in machine code, but assembler languages or instruction sets were soon developed to speed up programming.
 Today, assembler programming is used only where very efficient control over processor operations is needed.
 It requires knowledge of a particular computer's instruction set, however.
 Historically, most programs have been written in "higher-level" languages such as COBOL, FORTRAN, PL/I, and C. These languages are easier to learn and faster to write programs with than assembler language.
 The program that processes the source code written in these languages is called a compiler.
 Like the assembler, a compiler takes higher-level language statements and reduces them to machine code.

-virtual machine.
+A newer idea in program preparation and portability is the concept of a virtual machine.
 For example, using the Java programming language, language statements are compiled into a generic form of machine language known as bytecode that can be run by a virtual machine, a kind of theoretical machine that approximates most computer operations.
 The bytecode can then be sent to any computer platform that has previously downloaded or built in the Java virtual machine.
 The virtual machine is aware of the specific instruction lengths and other particularities of the platform and ensures that the Java bytecode can run.

 http://searchdatacenter.techtarget.com/sDefinition/0,,sid80_gci211604,00.html